ePages-de/epages-devportal/_posts/2019/2019-06-25-euruko-2019-conference-on-a-ship.md

 {% image_custom image="/assets/img/pages/blog/images/matz-euruko2019.jpg" width="40" lightbox %}

 [Hongli Lai](https://twitter.com/honglilai){:target="_blank"} presented us in **What causes Ruby memory bloat?** his solution to the problem of memory fragmentation.
-He mentioned the solution is easy, and showed an app with step to occupy 230MB without solution to 60MB.
+He mentioned the solution is easy, he applied at function to defragment the memory and showed an app with passed from occupy 230MB without solution to 60MB.
 The solution that he presented is [Fullstaqruby](https://fullstaqruby.org){:target="_blank"}.
 Even though still in beta, we should not lose sight of it.